khalilliu/awesome-github-repos/data.md

 *   [zaidmukaddam/scira](https://github.com/zaidmukaddam/scira) - Scira (Formerly MiniPerplx) is a minimalistic AI-powered search engine that helps you find information on the internet and cites it too.
 Powered by Vercel AI SDK!
 Open Source perplexity alternative.

-*   [MotiaDev/motia](https://github.com/MotiaDev/motia) - Modern Backend Framework that unifies APIs, background jobs, workflows, and AI Agents into a single core primitive with built-in observability and state management.
+*   [MotiaDev/motia](https://github.com/MotiaDev/motia) - Multi-Language Backend Framework that unifies APIs, background jobs, workflows, and AI Agents into a single core primitive with built-in observability and state management.

 *   [luyu0279/BrainyAI](https://github.com/luyu0279/BrainyAI) - a free and open-source browser sidebar plugin that offers a cost-free alternative to products like Sider, Monica, and Merlin.